piotrmurach/tty-progressbar/README.md

 * `:elapsed` the elapsed time in seconds
 * `:eta` the esitmated time to completion in seconds

-### 3.2 Custom formatter
+### 3.2 Custom Formatters

-If the provided tokens do not meet your needs, you can instrument formatting pipeline to use a custome formatter.
+If the provided tokens do not meet your needs, you can write your own formatter and instrument formatting pipeline to use a formatter you prefer.

 For example, begin by creating custom formatter called `TimeFormatter` that will dynamicly update `:time` token in format string as follows: